chenall/grub4dos/README_GRUB4DOS.txt

 Note: Only a few file systems(FAT12/16/32/NTFS/ext2/ext3/ext4/exfat) are supported by now.

-Updated: add --usb=I parameter, usb2.0 driver can be installed.
+Updated: add --usb=I parameter, usb2.0 driver can be installed in FAT16/32/exfat.
 	Where I represents:
-	01: Load driver only if the system does not have extended read/write ability;
-	02: Always load driver

-Important reminder: For Method 1, when writing USB driver to ext2 file system write-back position must be 0x0a sectors before boot sector!
+	01: When the boot device is recognition as a floppy disk, loading;
+	02: Unconditional loading

 Note: grubinst has the feature of installing grldr boot code onto a
 	partition boot area.